Decoding Consumer Culture Theory: Understanding Consumption as a Social Practice

 -

 Meaning-Making and Interpretation: Consumers actively construct meaning from their consumption experiences.
 The meaning attached to a product is not inherent in the product itself but is negotiated and constructed through social interactions, media representations, and individual experiences.
-For example, a particular brand of coffee might signify sophistication, rebellion, or community depending on the consumer's perspective and social context.
+As an example, a particular brand of coffee might signify sophistication, rebellion, or community depending on the consumer's perspective and social context.

 -